Annie Girardot: Breakthrough and early career

-The 1970s: France's biggest female movie star
+The 1970s

 By the end of the 1960s, she had become a movie star and a box-office magnet in France with such films as Vice and Virtue (1963); Live for Life (1967); Love Is a Funny Thing (1969); and Mourir d'aimer (To die of love, 1971), the fact-based tale of Gabrielle Russier (1937–1969), a thirty year old teacher whose affair with a much younger student made her the object of bourgeoisie ridicule.
 The film was nominated for a Golden Globe, and remains Girardot's biggest box office hit in France.

-Throughout the 1970s, Girardot came back and forth between drama and comedy, proving herself an adept comedian in such successful comedies as Claude Zidi's La Zizanie, Michel Audiard's She Does Not Drink, Smoke or Flirt But...
+Throughout the 1970s, Girardot moved back and forth between drama and comedy, appearing in such successful comedies as Claude Zidi's La Zizanie, Michel Audiard's She Does Not Drink, Smoke or Flirt But...
 She Talks (Elle boit pas, elle fume pas, elle drague pas, mais... elle cause !, 1970) or Philippe de Broca's Dear Inspector (Tendre poulet, 1977).
 She starred in the teen movie, The Slap (La Gifle, 1974) as Isabelle Adjani's mother.
 In 1972, she said in an interview to The New York Times, citing as Exhibit A her role as a sideshow freak in The Ape Woman, "I think I've proven that I'm opposed to typecasting.
 I believe that the acting of any role — from duchess to kitchen slavey — must be a form of transformation".
 She won her first César Award for Best Actress portraying the title character in the drama Docteur Françoise Gailland (1976).
 Throughout the 1970s, she was the highest-paid actress in France, and was nicknamed "La Girardot" by the press as her name alone was seen as enough to guarantee the success of a film.
 Between the release of Live for Life (1967) and Jupiter's Thigh (1980), 24 of her films have attracted more than one million admissions in France.
+On stage she had success with Madame Marguerite, which became her signature role that she reprised on numerous occasions until 2002.
+That year she was awarded the Molière Award for this role, along with an Honorary Molière Award for her entire stage career.

-Girardot's became one of the symbols of the 1970s feminist movement in France, as the audience embraced the "everywoman" quality she brought to the strong-minded female characters she regularly played in both dramas and comedies.
+Girardot became one of the symbols of the 1970s feminist movement in France, as the audience embraced the "everywoman" quality she brought to the strong-minded female characters she regularly played in both dramas and comedies.
 In her 1989 autobiography, Vivre d'aimer, she wrote: "People didn't come to watch a beautiful, vamp-like creature, but simply a woman. [...]
 I played a judge, a lawyer, a taxi driver, a cop, a surgeon.
 I was never a glamorous star."